 A lot of thought and preparation goes into planning a motorcycle trip.
 Being far away from home and in a strange place gives you a new perspective on the things that matter to you.
 While packing, you wouldn’t want to leave something important behind.
 And at the same time, you want to have everything that you might need in case you encounter a mishap along the way.
-To get you started on your preparation, here is a checklist of top ten items you should bring in your expedition.
+To get you started on your preparation, here is a checklist of the top ten items you should bring in your expedition.

 Essential Items For A Motorcycle Expedition

-To get you started on your preparation, here is a checklist of top ten items you should bring in your expedition.
+To get you started on your preparation, here is a checklist of the top ten items you should bring in your expedition.

-Checklist items – must haves
+Checklist items – must-haves

 Riding Clothes and Gears

 The most important item that one has to have on their motorcycle trip checklist is protective gear.
 Having the proper gear is a must as they help in reducing or preventing injuries in the event of a crash.
 Choose to ride clothes and gear that are comfortable to wear and appropriate for the weather.
 Test out your gear before you travel.
 Clothes and gears that are ill-fitting can distract you and therefore put you in danger.
 Here is a list of gear essentials: